Code-Institute-Submissions/ArcticSchool/README.md

 ### Database choice

-During the development I worked with **sqlite3** databases, installed with Django.
+During the development, I worked with **sqlite3** databases, installed with Django.
-For production I've used a **PostgreSQL** database which is provided in Heroku as add-on.
+For production, I've used a **PostgreSQL** database which is provided in Heroku as an add-on.

 - The **User model** I have used in this project was provided by Django Allauth.
 It is a part of default `django.contrib.auth.models`.